Day 18 of 31 Day Blogging Challenge

 But I cry over everything single achievement when it comes to my blog.
 Not even going to lie.
 From the supportive comments to meeting goals, and social sharing totals, everything.
 Yeah, I cry a lot of happy tears.
 Lol.

-My blog has very much become a part of who I am.
-I am Erica, The Prepping Wife.
+My blogs have very much become a part of who I am.
+I am Erica, The Homemaking Wife.

 Day 18 of 31 Day Blogging Challenge Notes